Universal Rank Inference via Residual Subsampling with Application to Large Networks: Rank inference via residual subsampling

 In this section, we formalize the heuristic arguments given in Section \ref{sec: motivation} on why sub-sampling is necessary.
-We theoretically show that $T_n$ is no longer a valid test for $H_0$ without the ingredient of subsampling.
+We theoretically show that $T_n$ is no longer asymptotically normal under $H_0$ without the ingredient of subsampling.
+For technical simplicity, we constraint ourselves to the setting of finite $K$ and no eigenvalue multiplicity in this subsection.

 We start with introducing some additional notations that will be used in this subsection.
 For any matrices $\bbM_1$ and $\bbM_2$ of appropriate dimensions, let